skybotix/visensor_tools/visensor_calibration_flasher/README.md

 ```
 To test the program, we attached an example camchain file to this repo.
 You can generate your own calibration using the framework [Kalibr](https://github.com/ethz-asl/kalibr).

-Send calibration to VI-Sensor:
+Send calibration to VI-Sensor **Please note that you will overwrite the factory calibration**:
 ```
 rosrun vi_calibration_flasher vi_calibration_flasher
 ```
-If you get a **Calibration upload succeeded!**, everything went smoothly.
+If you get a *Calibration upload succeeded!*, everything went smoothly.
 You can test the new calibration by starting the block-matcher launch file of the visensor_node.
+If you managed to flash your sensor incidentally, but still want the factory calibration, contact support@skybotix.com .
 ```
 roslaunch visensor_node dense.launch
 ```